jordan-joseph126/joseph-heating-fuel-analysis/README.md

 #### Fixing Conda Solver Errors

-If you saw errors in the health check, fix them now:
+If you saw errors in the Conda check, fix them now:

 **Step 1: Ensure base environment is active**
 ```bash